Resongeo/Image-Converter-CLI/README.md

 # Image-Converter-CLI
-Simple CLI to convert an image to another format
+Simple CLI app to convert an image to another format